mowlwurf/simpleq/doc/worker.md

 ***

-You can use 4 functions to execute your code now.
+You can use four functions to execute your code now.

 ### __construct